 Once full pressure is reached, reduce heat from HIGH to MEDIUM or lower.
 When cooking, the correct heat setting to maintain pressure on reduced heat will vary with the type and quantity of food and also your stove.
-The pressure inside the cooker will be maintained at about 15 pounds per square inch.
+The pressure inside the cooker will be maintained at about 1 kgf per square cm or 15 pounds per square inch.
 If the cooker whistles too frequently (more than 4 whistles per minute), reduce the heat still further.

-If there is no steam coming out of the vent weight for a few minutes, increase the heat gradually until the steam comes out.
+If there is no steam coming out of the vent weight for about four minutes, increase the heat gradually until the steam comes out.